ArduPilot/ardupilot_wiki/common/source/docs/common-reach-rtk-receiver.rst

 .. image:: ../../../images/Reach_pixhawk_radio.jpg
 	:target: ../_images/Reach_pixhawk_radio.jpg

-For more information on Reach and Pixhawk integration, visit `Reach Ardupilot integration docs <https://docs.emlid.com/reach/ardupilot-integration/>`__.
+For more information on Reach and Pixhawk integration, visit `Reach ArduPilot integration docs <https://docs.emlid.com/reach/ardupilot-integration/>`__.

 Read about Reach and its other applications: